 - Those Students Who Participate Too Much

 As a teacher you want to create a classroom environment that helps students of various learning styles and personalities to feel comfortable enough to contribute.
 To reach this goal requires a constant balancing act of encouraging quiet, reflective students to speak up and, occasionally, asking the most active learners to hold back from commenting in order to give others a chance.
 The 2009 report, Tips for Encouraging Student Participation in Classroom Discussions will provide you with practical strategies for doing just that.

 Download the report for free when you join the Faculty Focus community

 Faculty Focus contains a wealth of valuable material – not just about active student participation, but all of today’s hot button issues that are important to faculty and administrators.
 It’s packed with ideas, best practices, and other information you can use on the topics that impact your students, your school and your work, including:

 - Faculty Evaluation

 - Curriculum Development

 - And much, much more.

-If you’re looking for new strategies that will put an end to passive learning, you’ll want to download Tips for Encouraging Student Participation in Classroom Discussions, a special report developed to help you increase student participation in even the most lecture-centric course.
+Put an end to passive learning, with a copy of Tips for Encouraging Student Participation in Classroom Discussions, a special report developed to help you increase student participation in even the most lecture-centric course.